mrhoney81/routethink/README.md

 # RouteThink

-A Python toolkit for analyzing GPX tracks and finding useful Points of Interest (POIs) along a route.
+A Python thingy for analyzing GPX tracks and finding useful Points of Interest (POIs) along a route.
 Particularly useful for planning hiking, cycling, or road trips by identifying shops, campsites, and other amenities along your route.

 ## Main Features